Last Updated on December 27, 2022 by Maggie McKneely

 3-Day Canadian Rockies Itinerary

 The portion of the Rocky Mountains that extend into Canada is unlike anywhere else along that mighty mountain range.
 In Canada, the peaks tower thousands of feet above the valley floor.
 Massive glaciers stretch their toes down the slopes.
 Animals associated with the wild reaches of the north – caribou, gray wolves, grizzly bears, elk – roam the thick pine forests.
-Lakes so turquoise that they look photoshopped litter the landscape.
+Lakes so turquoise that they look photoshopped litter the landscape (Canada has a high-quality of life, and all those lakes probably have something to do with it!).
 It’s an incredible place that should be on everyone’s travel list and is definitely one of the best places to visit in Canada.

 Day 1: Banff

 The closest airport to the Canadian Rockies is Calgary International.
 Alternatively, you can drive to Banff (which is what we did – make sure to read these tips for driving in Canada first!).
 Either way, part of Day 1 is going to be spent just arriving.

 Since you’re short on time, you’ll want to stay somewhere centrally located.
 We stayed at the lovely Lake Louise Inn because Lake Louise is close to everywhere on this itinerary.
-However, you pay for location, and Lake Louise is one of the most popular destinations in the world.
+However, you pay for the location, and Lake Louise is one of the most popular destinations in the world.
 The town of Banff is another good option that’ll save you a little bit of money.
 Just expect to pay more for everything (food, gas, lodging) inside any of the parks!

 Since you’ve probably been traveling most of the day, spend the evening exploring the town of Banff.
 It’s an adorable place filled with lots of cute restaurants, chocolate shops, and gift stores.
 Check out one of the many breweries, such as Banff Ave.
 Brewing Company, or get a delicious pizza from Bear Street Tavern (the Tatanka is topped with smoked bison!).
 Or, if you’re feeling fancy, check out dinner at the famous Fairmont Banff Springs.